On Hofer Energy of J-holomorphic Curves for Asymptotically Cylindrical J: Introduction

 \section{Introduction}

-Hofer energy was introduced in \cite{Hofer Weinstein conjecture} for $J$-holomorphic curves in symplectization of contact manifolds, and was generalized in \cite{compactness} for $J-$holomorphic curves in the ``almost complex manifolds with cylindrical ends''.
-Here ``cylindrical'' means that the almost complex structure $J$ is invariant under translation near the end.
-Hofer energy plays an essential role in the study of $J$-holomorphic curves in Symplectic Field Theory mainly because of the following two properties: (A) the asymptotic behavior of a $J$-holomorphic curve in a noncompact symplectic manifold can be controlled by requiring its Hofer energy to be finite, and hence a uniform Hofer energy bound gives a Symplectic Field Theory type of compactification of moduli spaces of $J-$holomorphic curves; (B) a uniform Hofer energy bound can be obtained for $J$-holomorphic curves with fixed asymptotic behavior and bounded symplectic areas (see \cite{Hofer Weinstein conjecture,compactness}).
-In \cite{asympt} the notion of Hofer energy was further generalized to include $J$-holomorphic curves in ``almost complex manifolds with ASYMPTOTICALLY cylindrical ends''.
-Here ``asymptotically cylindrical'' means that the difference between the almost complex structure $J$ and a translational invariant one is exponentially small.
-It was proven in \cite{asympt} that the generalized notion of Hofer energy satisfies Property (A).
-In this paper, we prove that Property (B) is also satisfied.
-Property (A) and (B) together imply the expected useful compactness results in Symplectic Field Theory.
+Hofer energy is introduced in \cite{Hofer Weinstein conjecture} for $J$-holomorphic curves in symplectization of contact manifolds, and is generalized in \cite{compactness} for $J-$holomorphic curves in the ``almost complex manifolds with cylindrical ends''.
+Here ``cylindrical'' means that the almost complex structure $J$ is invariant under translation.
+Hofer energy plays an essential role in the study of $J$-holomorphic curves in Symplectic Field Theory mainly because of the following two properties: (A) the asymptotic behavior of a $J$-holomorphic curve in a noncompact symplectic manifold can be controlled by requiring its Hofer energy to be finite, and hence a uniform Hofer energy bound gives a Symplectic Field Theory type of compactification of moduli spaces of $J-$holomorphic curves; on the other hand, (B) a uniform Hofer energy bound can be obtained by specifying the behavior the $J$-holomorphic curves at infinity and bounding their symplectic areas (see \cite{Hofer Weinstein conjecture,compactness}).
+In \cite{asympt} the notion of Hofer energy and Property (A) are further generalized to include $J$-holomorphic curves in ``almost complex manifolds with asymptotically cylindrical ends''.
+Here ``asymptotically cylindrical'' means that the difference between the almost complex structure $J$ and a translation invariant one is exponentially small.
+In this paper, we prove Property (B) in this setting.
+Property (A) and property (B) together imply the expected useful compactness results in Symplectic Field Theory.

 One of the main advantages of this generalization is that the asymptotically cylindrical $J$ arises naturally.
-As an application, we prove a version of Gromov's Monotonicity Theorem with multiplicity, namely that for any closed symplectic manifold $(M,\omega')$ with a compatible almost complex structure $J$ there exists a constant $\hbar(r)>0,$ such that for any ball $B_{r}$ of radius $r>0$ in $M$ and any $J$-holomorphic curve $\tilde{u}$ with the boundary lying in $\partial B_{r},$ and passing through the center of $B_{r}$ $k$ times (counted with multiplicity) has symplectic area $\int_{\tilde{u}^{-1}(B_{r})}\tilde{u}^{*}\omega'>k\hbar(r).$
+As an application, we prove a version of Gromov's Monotonicity Theorem with multiplicity \footnote{This can also be derived from \cite{fish}.
+See Remark \ref{rmk: Fish} }, namely for a closed symplectic manifold $(M,\omega')$ with a compatible almost complex structure $J$ and a ball $B$ in $M,$ there exists a constant $\hbar>0,$ such that any $J$-holomorphic curve $\tilde{u}$ passing through the center of $B$ $k$ times (counted with multiplicity) with the boundary mapped to $\partial B$ has symplectic area $\int_{\tilde{u}^{-1}(B)}\tilde{u}^{*}\omega'>k\hbar,$ where the constant $\hbar$ depends only on $(M,\omega',J)$ and the radius of $B.$